 When the field flux enters into the armature, they may get distorted.
 The distortion increases the density of the flux in the upper pole tip of N-pole and the lower pole tip of the south pole.
 Similarly, the density of flux decreases in the lower pole tip of the north pole and the upper pole tip of the south pole.

 The resultant flux induces in the generator are shifted towards the direction of the rotation of generator.
 The magnetic neutral axis of poles is always perpendicular to the axis of the resultant flux.
 The MNA is continuously shifted with the resultant flux.

 The effects of Armature Reaction are as follows:-

-- Armature reaction establishes a flux in the commutating zone.
-This flux induces the conductor voltage which in turn creates the commutation problem.
+- The armature reaction induces flux in the neutral zone, and this flux generates the voltage that causes the commutation problem.

 The MNA axis is the axis in which the value of induced MEF becomes zero.
 And the GNA divides the armature core into two equal parts.